nuejs/nue/packages/nuejs.org/docs/content-focused-apps.md

 Motion enhances the experience through modern CSS, reducing reliance on JavaScript-heavy solutions common in frameworks.
 Scroll-linked effects via `[.progress]` or view transitions — enabled in `site.yaml` — add fluidity and engagement.
 These standards-based techniques progressively build on the content-first foundation with minimal overhead.

-You’re right — “unify” feels abrupt and doesn’t fully capture the intent.
-I’ll revise the *Multipage applications* section to clarify how Nue supports developing both content-focused apps (e.g., docs, blogs, products) and SPAs within the same cohesive environment, choosing the best development model for each task.
-Here’s the updated version:

 ## Multipage applications

 Nue enables developers to build content-focused applications — like documentation, blogs, or product pages — alongside single-page applications (SPAs) within a single, cohesive development environment.
 Each type uses the right model for the job: Markdown-driven simplicity for content apps and logic-focused templates for SPAs.
 This flexibility ties everything together with a shared design system and seamless navigation.

 For example, a site might include a blog and docs as content-focused pages, authored in Markdown, and an SPA dashboard built with HTML templates.
 Nue’s routing manages transitions across both, enhanced by view transitions defined in CSS, like a smooth scale effect between pages.
 The shared design system ensures visual consistency, making the site feel integrated without forcing a one-size-fits-all approach.

-Fair point — limiting it to React devs narrows the scope unnecessarily.
-I’ll generalize it to reflect that the standards-first model might be new to developers from various backgrounds.
-Here’s the updated *Templates* section:

 ## Templates